Storm of September 1826

 One of the earliest documented losses of Ulverston vessels was in 1811:

 A Packet service was set up by Captain Thomas Troughton in mid-1811 sailing regularly between Ulverston and Liverpool.
-On Tuesday 5 November 1811 at 2 am, it was driven, along with several other vessels, ashore near Walney Island (also described as at Rampside, which is due east of Barrow).
+On Tuesday 5 November 1811 at 2 am, it was driven, along with several other vessels, ashore near Walney Island (also described as at Rampside, which is near Roa island, east of Barrow).
 The crew and passengers were saved and there was no serious damage, so she was refloated and resumed service.

 Thomas Troughton died in February 1812.